strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

    2. throttle if available ratio less than threshold on any volume
 4. Introduce extension points in the quotas-plugin to support pluggable sources of quotas and throttle factors
 5. Introduce a [throttle factor fallback](#throttle-factor-fallback) and [throttle factor validity duration](#throttle-factor-validity-duration) in case we cannot retrieve the cluster state
-6. strimzi-kafka-operator becomes responsible for configuring the admin client connection properties of the plugin
+6. Strimzi Cluster Operator becomes responsible for configuring the admin client connection properties of the plugin

-So every broker will make its own independent throttling decision based on knowledge of the volumes on all active broker nodes.
+Every broker will make its own independent throttling decision based on knowledge of the volumes on all active broker nodes.
 The brokers should all operate on a similar view of the cluster state and make a deterministic decision.
 If a broker detects that any volume in the cluster is becoming too full it will throttle production of messages.
-The kafka quota API isn't rich enough to do anything smarter about only throttling writes to the brokers running out of space, so we fence the whole cluster.
+The Kafka quota API isn't rich enough to do anything smarter about only throttling writes to the brokers running out of space, so we fence the whole cluster.

 ### Caveat - KRaft Disk Usage